xapax/security/basics_of_linux.md

 useradd nameOfUser
 ```

-To add user to sudo-group
+To add user to sudo-group:

 ```
 adduser NameOfUser sudo
 ```

-On some machines we might not be able to edit the sudoers file because we don't have an interactive shell, in this case can you can just pipe in the text into the file, like this:
+On some machines we might not be able to edit the sudoers file because we don't have an interactive shell, in this case can you can just redirect the text into the file, like this:

 ```
 echo "username ALL=(ALL) ALL" >> /etc/sudoers
 ```

-Check which users are in the sudo group
+Check which users are in the sudo group:

 ```
 cat /etc/group | grep sudo
 ```

-Switch user in terminal
+Switch user in terminal:

 ```
 su NameOfUser
 ```

-Remove/delete user
+Remove/delete user:

 ```
 sudo userdel NameOfUser
 ```

-## 5. Permissions
+## 4. Permissions

 ```
 ls -la